Rain Ruins Sri Lanka's Final ODI Against New Zealand

 At the other end, Nicholls was 46 not out off 51 balls.

+"We had a good start and it was a pretty good wicket," he said.
+"We were eyeing a big score."

-Sri Lanka managed an early breakthrough when skipper Charith Asalanka pulled off a sensational diving catch to dismiss opener Tim Robinson, handing Mohamed Shiraz his maiden international wicket.
+Sri Lanka managed an early breakthrough when Asalanka pulled off a sensational diving catch to dismiss opener Tim Robinson, handing Mohamed Shiraz his maiden international wicket.

 But New Zealand consolidated from there on.